This homemade vanilla extract recipe is really simple to make and a great alternative to pricey store-bought vanilla or imitation vanilla.

 - Fill the bottles with vodka.

-- Let them sit in a cool dark place for about 6 weeks, shaking the bottle every few days.
+- Let them sit in a cool dark place for about 6 weeks or longer, shaking the bottle every few days.

 Have you ever made vanilla extract?
 What is your favorite thing to make at home instead of buy in the store?